projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 Select Your Scenario
 ====================

-A scenario defines a specific ACRN configuration, such as the type and number of VMs that can be run, their attributes, and the resources they have access to.
+A scenario defines a specific ACRN configuration, such as hypervisor capabilities, the type and number of VMs that can be run, their attributes, and the resources they have access to.

 This image shows an example of an ACRN scenario to illustrate the types of VMs that ACRN offers: